 Chapter 6.
 Care Coordination

 Health care in the United States is often fragmented.
-Clinical services are frequently organized around small groups of providers functioning autonomously and specializing in specific symptoms or organ systems.
+Clinical services are frequently organized around small groups of providers who function autonomously and specialize in specific symptoms or organ systems.
 Therefore, many patients receive attention only for individual health conditions rather than receiving coordinated care for their overall health.
-For example, the typical Medicare beneficiary sees two primary care providers and five specialists each year.1 Communication of important information among providers and between providers and patients may entail delays or inaccuracies or fail to occur at all.
+For example, the typical Medicare beneficiary sees two primary care providers and five specialists each year (Bodenheimer, 2008).
+Communication of important information among providers and between providers and patients may entail delays or inaccuracies or fail to occur at all.

 Morbidity and Mortality

 - Care coordination interventions have been shown to:

 - Reduce mortality among patients with heart failure.

 - Reduce mortality and dependency among patients with stroke.